outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

               - visuals to visualize a alternate variable state network:
                 - you can assign a radius to each variable, where possible variable values have different positions on the resulting variable circle
-                - the output intents would be outside the last variable circle, and would have an attribute (color/direction) indicating intent value
+                - the output intents would be outside the last variable circle, and would have an attribute (color/direction) indicating output intent value:
+                  (negative, neutral, positive impact on focus conditions)
-                - the goal is to arrange & navigate the variable circles toward the target output intent in such a way that some metric is optimized (least number of steps, most independent variables, etc)
+                - the goal is to arrange & navigate the variable circles toward the target output intent to optimize some metric (least number of steps, most independent variables, etc)

               - if you pick the right starting variable for the vector's first item, you can reduce the trajectories required in your network of possible variable value combinations

-                - you can radiate outward from origin variable node by assigning vector position by variability (high variance attributes come first in vector determining output path in network)
+              - radiate outward from origin variable node by assigning vector position by variability (high variance attributes come first in vector determining output path in network)

+              -

       - uses insight path technology